Solutions

 Pairing DIN matching with custom rules

 DIN matching uses your catalog as the ground truth, but custom rules let you encode pharmacy-level policies on top: preferred manufacturers for specific drug classes, DIN aliases for generics you've switched to, and brand substitution logic.
 Rules steer the agent's disambiguation without removing the context-read step.
+For a pharmacy manager's walkthrough of DIN-matching accuracy in day-to-day operation, see the DIN matching guide for pharmacy managers.

 Get started with AutoRx